dusan-tkac/documentation/structurizr/Documentation/Context.md

 Package priority controls its place in the queue.
 Users can check standard output of their running packages and their progress.

-Apart of standard output which is displayed in Runs Controller user interface, P2C models also produce output files which are copied to Model Outputs Storage.
+Apart from standard output, which is stored as package reports and displayed in Runs Controller user interface, P2C models also produce output files which are copied to Model Outputs Storage.